telerik/winforms-docs/richtexteditor/features/read-only-ranges.md

 ---
 title: Read Only Ranges
-page_title: Read Only Ranges | UI for WinForms Documentation
+page_title: Read Only Ranges | RadRichTextEditor
-description: Read Only Ranges
+description: RadRichTextEditor is a control that is able to display and edit rich-text content including formatted text arranged in pages, paragraphs, spans (runs), tables, etc.
 slug: winforms/richtexteditor-/features/read-only-ranges
 tags: read,only,ranges
 published: True